Freshwater Fish - Species

 Description: (Anatomy of a Fish)

-The coloration of the dorsum ranges from deep olive to steel blue and gradients to a silvery abdomen flanked by 7 to 8 longitudinal dark stripes running from behind the gills to the base of the tail.
+The coloration of the dorsum ranges from deep olive to steel blue and gradients to a silvery abdomen flanked by 7 to 8 longitudinal dark stripes (sometimes broken) running from behind the gills to the base of the tail.
 It is common for adult fish to exceed 10.8 inches and weight 20 pounds.
 The size helps distinguish this species from striped bass x white bass hybrid, which rarely exceeds 10 pounds.

 All of South Carolina's coastal rivers support striped bass, the largest populations occurring in the Savannah, Cooper and Santee rivers.
 Excellent reservoir fisheries exist in lakes Marion, Moultrie, Murray and Wateree.
 Smaller populations are found in lakes Hartwell, Thurmond, Secession and Greenwood.

 Average Size: 3 - 10 pounds, About 60 pounds in freshwater or 120 pounds in saltwater